leaeffertz/PLUS_softwaredev_cloudsort/Readme.md

-# Overview of Sorting Cloud Cover
+# **Sorting of Cloud Cover in Sentinel Imagery using (Python and GEE)**

-This python group project attempts to sort, classify and remove cloud-contaminated pixels from satellite imagery (sentinel imagery) within a defined Area of Interest (AOI).
-The main aim of this project is to give users the ability to filter images based on cloud cover by using Google Earth Engine (GEE) and python (geemap).
+This python group project aims to sort, classify and remove cloud-contaminated pixels from satellite imagery (sentinel imagery) within a defined Area of Interest (AOI), using Google Earth Engine (GEE) and python (geemap).
 Cloud masking on GEE involves the identification and removal of cloud-contaminated pixels from satellite imagery.
 Sentinel-2, equipped with the MultiSpectral Instrument (MSI), captures high-resolution multispectral data.
 However, cloud cover can hinder the interpretation of Earth’s surface features.
-Removing cloud contaminated pixels using python technique (GEE) enhances the usability of Sentinel-2 imagery for various applications, including land cover classification, vegetation monitoring, and change detection.
+Removing cloud contaminated pixels using python technique (GEE) enhances the usability of Sentinel-2 imagery for various applications, including land cover classification, vegetation  and environmental monitoring, and change detection.

 # Tasks: